New Student Orientation

 If you have not applied to Reynolds yet, get started here.

-After you apply, please follow these two steps to get registered for fall classes:
+Please follow these two steps to get registered for spring classes:

-1. View the required New Student Online Orientation by setting up a Go2Reynolds account here.
-The Go2Reynolds account is different from your MyReynolds account so you will not use your MyReynolds username and password - which you received when you applied to the college - for Go2Reynolds.
+2. View the New Student Online Orientation by setting up a Go2Reynolds account here.
+The Go2Reynolds account is different from your MyReynolds account so you will not use your MyReynolds username and password for Go2Reynolds.
+You will create a new username and password for the Go2Reynolds account.
 For Go2Reynolds:

 - Click on Create Account

 - Enter the required information

 - Create your own password

 - Keep track of your username and password.
 You will use your Go2Reynolds account again in some of your courses such as SDV 100 and if you take a Distance Learning class.

 - For the purposes of new student orientation, choose the video titled, Required New Student Orientation.
 In it, you will learn about different degree options at Reynolds, campus resources such as tutoring, important information about financial aid, and getting involved in campus life.